benoit-pereira-da-silva/mp/README.md

 1. Move to the `mp/` folder.
 2. Build the release :  `cd `
-3. Copy the executable to the bin path: `cp -f .build/release/mp  /usr/local/bin/`
+3. Copy the executable to the bin path: `cp ./.build/x86_64-apple-macosx10.10/release/mp  /usr/local/bin/`

 # Usage